astro648/chrome-dino-embed/README.md

 # chrome-dino-embed
-Use this code to have chrome dino game in your website!
+Use the code in the HTML file to have the chrome dino game in your website!
 Credits to chromedino.com